fboeller/semantic-code-editor/README.md

 * Run `./build.sh`.
   This will build a docker container `sce:latest`.
   It takes an aweful amount of time since it is requiring a huge docker container (~4GB) with a whole haskell build environment.
-* Start the program with `docker run -i sce:latest`.
+* Start the program with `docker run -ti -v <srcdir>:/data sce:latest` where `<srcdir>` is an absolute path to a directory on your host containing Java source code.
-  This will start a session with no project data loaded.
-  TODO: Describe here how a volume can be mounted inside to be loaded in the session.